 It is for schools to decide how the pupil premium is spent, as they are best placed to assess what additional provision should be made.
 Schools are held accountable for these decisions.

 In 2019/2020 the school received £424,490 in respect of Pupil Premium.
 Pupil Premium is to be used to help students from families as described above, primarily to raise the attainment and close the gap between these students and those not entitled to this support.
 Nationally these students achieve at a level significantly below those not entitled on all key indicators.

-Please click the link on the right to download The James Hornsby Pupil Premium Analysis of Spending 2019-20.
+Please click the link below to download The James Hornsby Pupil Premium Analysis of Spending 2019-20.

 Year 7 Catch-up Funding

 The Year 7 Catch-up Fund provides schools with additional funding to support each Year 7 student who did not achieve a score of 100 in either English or Maths at the end of Key Stage 2.
-Please click on the link on the right for more information.
+Please see the link below for more information.

 For 2020-2021 the COVID-19 Catch-up Premium has replaced the Year 7 Catch-up Funding.